High-margin pickup trucks drive General Motors profit, shares rise

-DETROIT (Reuters) - General Motors Co on Wednesday swung to a quarterly profit thanks to high-margin pickup trucks and crossovers in the U.S. market plus cost cutting and maintained its full-year 2019 earnings forecast, sending its shares up nearly 4 percent in pre-market trading.
+DETROIT (Reuters) - General Motors Co on Wednesday swung to a quarterly profit thanks to high-margin pickup trucks and crossovers in the U.S. market plus cost cutting and maintained its full-year 2019 earnings forecast, lifting its shares 1.5 percent in early trading.

 GM sold fewer vehicles in China in the fourth quarter and the company said that weak currencies in South America had also impacted its results.